daturit/lisa_studio/README.md

 ## 6. Social and Public Features

 Be aware that any personal information shared in public forums (e.g., chat rooms, blogs, forums) is publicly accessible and not covered under this Privacy Policy.
-Lisa Studio is not responsible for information you voluntarily make public.
+Bao Vy is not responsible for information you voluntarily make public.

 ---

 ## 7. Children's Privacy

 If you are under 15 years old (or under the minimum legal age in your jurisdiction), you must obtain parental or legal guardian consent before using the Services.
-Lisa Studio does not knowingly collect personal data from children without parental consent.
+Bao Vy does not knowingly collect personal data from children without parental consent.
 If such data is discovered, it will be deleted promptly.

 ---